• Skip to primary navigation

 12. Brussels sprouts

-Brussels sprouts aren’t only low in calories, they are also rich in antioxidants and offers many diuretic effects.
+Brussels sprouts aren’t only low in calories, they are also rich in antioxidants and offer many diuretic effects.
 You should include this cruciferous vegetable in your meal as it can help in preventing water retention.
 They’re also beneficial for those who want to lose weight and lower blood pressure.

 13. Cabbage

-This vegetable offers diuretic property that is beneficial for people experiencing edema.
+This vegetable offers diuretic properties that is beneficial for people experiencing edema.
 It is also a health supplement that is known to lower the risks of developing heart disease and cancer.
 This is the reason why doctors recommend cabbage to their patients (22, 23, 24).

 14. Parsley